 China UnionPay Co., Ltd. ("China UnionPay") was established in March 2002, with its headquarters in Shanghai.
 It is a leading enterprise in the financial payment industry and is responsible for the construction and operation of a nationwide unified inter-bank information exchange network for bank cards, the provision of professional services related to inter-bank information exchange for bank cards, the management and operation of the "UnionPay" brand name, and the formulation of business specifications and technical standards for inter-bank transactions for bank cards.
 The Fund invested RMB220 million (equivalent to US\$31.12 million) in June 2020 for a 0.17% equity interest in China UnionPay.
-In December 2022, the Fund received a cash dividend of RMB4 million from China UnionPay for 2021.
+On 20 November 2023, the Fund signed an equity transaction contract with an independent third party, pursuant to which the Fund agreed to sell a 0.12% equity interest in China UnionPay to the independent third party, thereby realising investment gains from this partial disposal and obtaining funds of RMB275 million (equivalent to US\$38.7 million) for working capital.
+The equity transfer was completed in the first quarter of 2024.
+As of 31 December 2024, the Fund held a 0.05% equity interest in China UnionPay, with a corresponding investment cost of RMB66.00 million (equivalent to US\$9.33 million).
+In September 2024, the Fund received a cash dividend of RMB0.87 million from China UnionPay for 2023.

-As of the end of 2022, the carrying value of the Fund's interest in China UnionPay was US\$53.53 million, representing an increase of 5.71% over US\$50.64 million at the end of last year.
-The Fund's unrealised loss attributable to its investment in China UnionPay for 2022 was US\$7.49 million, up 231.42% year-over-year.
+As of the end of 2024, the carrying value of the Fund's interest in China UnionPay was US\$23.27 million, representing a decrease of 57.65% from the value at the end of last year of US\$54.95 million.
+The Fund's unrealised gain attributable to its investment in China UnionPay for 2024 was US\$7.41 million, up 219.40% year-over-year.